 In my place of longing God has invited me to trust Him and His goodness.

-happy for those around me.
+And when I'm secure in His provision, I can be happy for those around me.
 My character becomes marked by peace and kindness, not the worldly wisdom of envying others and tirelessly grasping for what I want.